nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 directory** before modifying the files.

 In the event that your application becomes unstable due to accidental file modifications, please replace the `werkItResources` directory with your backup copy.
+In a worst case scenario (i.e. if you don't have a proper backup copy), delete the `werkItResources` directory and restart WerkIt! to recreate the directory and files from fresh.

 ---